sCrypt-Inc/scryptTS-docs/btc-docs/bitcoin-basics/bitcoinjs-lib.md

 sCrypt exports a submodule named `bitcoinjs-lib` which is an interface that helps you manage low-level things for the Bitcoin blockchain, such as creating key pairs, building, signing and serializing Bitcoin transactions, and more.

-In the context of sCrypt, the `bitcoinjs-lib` submodule is used primarily for managing key pairs and defining custom transaction builders, as demonstrated in the [How to Write a Contract](../how-to-deploy-and-call-a-contract/how-to-customize-a-contract-tx.md) section.
+In the context of sCrypt, the `bitcoinjs-lib` submodule is used primarily for managing key pairs and defining custom transaction.

 The goal of this section is to guide you through the basics of using the `bitcoinjs-lib` submodule.